 Challenges:

 The government’s most fundamental challenge is to re-establish investor confidence undermined by anti-business rhetoric and the successive dismantling of institutional checks and balances.
+[The institutional sector in Venezuela has been characterized by its weaknesses.
+Except during a brief effort during the second Perez Administration and with the assistance of the World Bank, the IDB and the IMF to decentralize the public sector and to provide independence to public institutions, this weakness has not been addressed in modern administrations.
+In this respect, the weaknesses of checks and balances has not increased significantly, but has been made explicit.
+In this respect, the current situation is not very different from other periods.

-Beyond a more sustainable fiscal use of the oil windfall, economic policy should rely less on the exchange rate anchor, which has increasingly squeezed the nonoil sector.
+Beyond a more sustainable fiscal use of the oil windfall, economic policy should rely less on the exchange rate anchor, which has increasingly squeezed the non-oil sector.
+[The non-oil sector has progressively recovered from the free fall of 1999.
+The volume produced by the private manufacturing sector has grown 4.5 percent during 2000.
+The private sector is observing an expansion.]
 Nonetheless, with high external reserves, a public sector surplus, and a growing Macroeconomic Stabilization Fund (MSF) abroad, Venezuela should remain capable of meeting its external debt obligations even if oil prices moderate substantially.
 However, the strategy is vulnerable to a retreat in high oil prices.
 Political uncertainty and economic policy distortions have contributed to large capital flight, which, in the absence of abundant coverage by the oil surplus, would leave the expansionary policies unsustainable.

 The Budget:

 On October 1, 2000 the government of President Hugo Chavez introduced its fiscal agenda for the coming year.
 The draft budget calls for an increase in public spending of 28.3 percent in comparison with the original budget for this year.
 However, since the government has introduced numerous budget increases this year (spending in 2000 will be 65.3 percent higher than budgeted), the figure actually represents a nominal reduction of 4.6 percent, or of 16.6 percent in real terms.
 More than one-half of next year's $33.2 billion public spending allocation is dedicated to social initiatives.
 Some $7.7 billion (23.2 percent of the total budget) will be dedicated to servicing the public-sector debt, which represents a nominal increase of over 30 percent, while regional government transfers will reach 5.1 billion dollars.
-Of the total income generated to finance the government's public spending, $12.7 billion will come from sales, customs and income taxes, and 8.7 billion from state oil company Petroleos de Venezuela SA (PDVSA), in the form of income tax, profits and dividends.
+Of the total income generated to finance the government's public spending, $12.7 billion will come from sales, customs and income taxes, and 8.7 billion from state oil company Petróleos de Venezuela SA (PDVSA), in the form of income tax, profits and dividends.
 A further $9.7 billion will be raised through public borrowing (7.3 billion) and drawdowns from the MSF (2.4 billion).
+This far, drawdowns from the MSF have not materialized.
+Indeed, there have been significant additions and it now stands at 4.2 billion.
+Total reserves, as of the end of January 2001, are estimated to stand at 21.2 billion, the highest reserve level in Venezuelan history.